bridgetownrb/bridgetown/bridgetown-website/src/_posts/2021/2021-11-16-twitter-spaces-ama-recording-and-transcript.md

 I recently hosted a live news update and AMA on Twitter Spaces, and it was a great success!
 A bunch of people joined in and I got to answer a few questions.

-Topics included a progress report on the [Bridgetown fundraising campaign](https://fundraising.bridgetownrb.com), the upcoming Prismic CMS plugin, the state of web frameworks and how Bridgetown relates to developments in the Jamstack as well as interop with Rail, and the importance of a polyglot web.
+Topics included a progress report on the [Bridgetown fundraising campaign](https://fundraising.bridgetownrb.com), the upcoming Prismic CMS plugin, the state of web frameworks and how Bridgetown relates to developments in the Jamstack as well as interop with Rails, and the importance of a "polyglot web."

-Enjoy!
-(And stay tuned for another Twitter Spaces discussion in December…)
+**Enjoy!** (And stay tuned for another Twitter Spaces discussion in December…)

 <p style="text-align:center; margin-top:2rem"><audio controls src="https://jaredwhiteshow.s3-us-west-1.amazonaws.com/Bridgetown%20Twitter%20Spaces%20Recording%20-%202021-11-12.mp3" style="width:100%; max-width:350px; display: inline-block; border-radius: 14px; margin:0; background: #f47c3c"></audio></p>